PlusBitPos/plusbit-js/README.md

-# NodeJS Libary for Genesis Wallet
+# React-Native implentation of bitcoinjs-lib
+## Support for zcash sapling